 This refers to various medical organizations’ recognition of and respect for the diversity of members’ personal and religious views and choices — as well as those of their patients — in order to encourage open discussion about all end-of-life options.

-Suicide is generally defined as the act of taking one’s own life voluntarily and intentionally — generally as the result of an individual’s self-destructive impulse and mental illness and often independent of a terminal illness.
-Because a terminally-ill adult patient who is deemed mentally competent chooses to hasten his or her death through a physician’s assistance, “physician-assisted dying” is more accurate than “physician-assisted suicide.”
+Suicide is generally defined as the act of taking one’s own life voluntarily and intentionally.
+Because an adult patient with terminal illness who is deemed mentally competent chooses to hasten their death through a physician’s assistance, “physician-assisted dying” is more accurate than “physician-assisted suicide.”